 5. Why Do You Think You’re Qualified for this Role?

-This is a tricky question and also the biggest challenge to put you off balance because the job boards already know you’re qualified for the role; otherwise, they wouldn’t have scheduled an interview.
+This is a tricky question and the biggest challenge to put you off balance because the job boards already know you’re qualified for the role; otherwise, they wouldn’t have scheduled an interview.
 But still, you should have an answer ready for the question.

 After that, start talking about your work experience and the work environment you’re used to.
-Also, mention any unique company policies you’ve worked on within the HR department or if you have experience in creating human resources policies.
+Also, mention any unique company policies you’ve worked on within the HR department or if you have experience creating human resources policies.

 6. What HR Tasks and Duties Are You Most Familiar With?

 That makes it easier for both you and the company.
-Other than that, if the recruiter asks a follow-up question to your answer, you have to make sure you go deep into explaining your point through valid examples.
-Using past experience from your previous job is the ideal solution, but in the lack of any, try to quote case studies to prove your point.
+Other than that, if the recruiter asks a follow-up question to your answer, you must go deep into explaining your point through valid examples.

 7. Are you Familiar with Various Office-Related Duties and Technologies?